 The last job we looked at was project managers.
 People with these titles can have job duties that vary even more than operations managers as different companies have different responsibilities that fall under the purview of project managers.
 While there is decent variance in day-to-day duties for people in these roles, what is consistent is how well they are compensated.
 Project managers are one of only two jobs we looked at where all 43 countries we evaluated where workers are paid at least $10,000 annually, the other being operations managers.

-This analysis covered just a sliver of the global workforce, but here at CapRelo we found even that little bit to be truly illuminating.
-The differences in pay from job to job and country to country allow for interesting looks into what different nations value in their workforce, something that is made all the more interesting when viewed through the prism of different national minimum wages.
+When it comes to salary comparisons by country this analysis covered just a sliver of the global workforce, but here at CapRelo we found even that little bit to be truly illuminating.
+The differences in pay from job to job and by country allow for interesting looks into what different nations value in their workforce, something that is made all the more interesting when viewed through the prism of different national minimum wages.